 Rather than investing directly, the Programme delivers grants and technical assistance to organisations with the power to build the impact investing sector.

 Over time, the IMPACT Programme expects to see more investors entering the impact investing sector, leading to increased levels of investment in high-impact businesses.
 This will help those businesses to grow in size and scale, create new quality jobs, bring more products and services, and greater access to markets for poor communities in Sub-Saharan Africa and South Asia.
-By managing investments’ impact performance, as well as financial performance, this can also help improve the impact businesses already achieve, for example, by further reducing reliance on natural resources.
+By managing impact performance, as well as financial performance, this can also help create and improve positive impact, for example, by further reducing reliance on natural resources, creativity and employment.

 Our focus areas